Tatuí

+Tatuí is a city located in São Paulo state, Brazil, part of the Metropolitan Region of Sorocaba.
+It is known for having the largest music institution in Brazil and one of the largest in Latin America, the Conservatório Dramático e Musical Dr. Carlos de Campos.

+Tatuí's population is 122,967 (2020 est.) in an area of 523.75 km2.

+Etymology

+The name Tatuí comes from the Tupi language and means "River of Armadillos".

 History

-Established: August 11, 1826.
-The village was founded in 1680 by the Pioneers (Bandeirantes) in their holdings on the inland.
+The village was founded in 1680 by Bandeirantes.
 It is possible that the site had a significant concentration of Indians.
 In 1823 the city experienced an amazing surge of progress, with 800 buildings in the urban area and several manufacturing companies.
+Present-day Tatuí was founded on August 11, 1826.